INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 - DVAs rarely bleed ⇒ if a hemorrhage is present, look for associated cavernous malformation (15-20%), AVM, or a tumor

-- most commonly, DVAs are in the parietal and frontal lobes (up to 64%) and cerebellum (up to 30%)
+- most commonly, DVAs are localized in the parietal and frontal lobes (up to 64%) and cerebellum (up to 30%)

 - supratentorial drainage ⇒ superficial or deep subependymal veins